 Black bears that live east of the Mississippi River predominantly are black, but in the Rocky Mountains and westward, shades of brown, cinnamon, and blond are common.
 The head is moderately-sized with a straight profile and tapering nose.
 The ears are relatively small, rounded, and erect.
 The tail is short (three to six inches) and inconspicuous.
 Each foot has five curved claws, about one inch long, that are non-retractable.
 Bears walk with a shuffling gait but they can be quite agile and quick.

 It is important to distinguish between black bears and grizzly bears (also called brown bears).
 Guard hairs of grizzlies have white or silver tips, giving the bears a frosted or “grizzly” appearance.
-Grizzly bears have a pronounced hump over the shoulder, a shortened, often dished face, relatively small ears, and long claws (Figure 2).
-Adult black bears weigh 100 to 400 pounds and measure four to six feet in length.
+Grizzly bears have a pronounced hump over the shoulder, a shortened, often dished face, relatively small ears, and long claws.
+Adult black bears weigh 100 to 400 pounds and measure 4 to 6 feet in length.
 Some adult male black bears weigh over 600 pounds.
 Grizzly bears typically are much larger than black bears, ranging from 400 to 1,300 pounds.

 Voices and Sounds

 Bears normally are silent when traveling.
 They emit grunts with young and may blow and click their teeth if they are upset.
-Loud, staggered grunts are used by females to threaten males that are unwanted.
-Moans are uttered when bears are behaving subordinately.
+Females use loud, staggered grunts to threaten males that are unwanted.
+Bears utter moans as a submissive behavior.

 Tracks and Signs

-Tracks of bears are recognized by their shape and size (Figure 4).
+Tracks of bears are recognized by their shape and size.
 The tracks are dimorphic, with the front foot rarely showing the heel.
 Front feet average 4½ inches in length and 4 inches in width.
 Rear feet are 7 x 3½ inches.